bdfisher/iTrakz/README.md

 # Demo

 This project was for CS 319 at Iowa State University during the Spring 2021 semester.
-I will be maintaining a demo deployment of the site at https://itrakz.zachkline.us/ if you want to see.
-This is a live database and any changes to it will be persistent.
-There is no permission system, so anybody on the internet can manipulate the database.